dqops/dqo/docs/checks/table/volume/row-count-change-1-day.md

 # row count change 1 day data quality checks

-Table-level check that ensures that the row count changed by a fixed rate since the last readout from yesterday.
+A table-level check that ensures that the row count changed by a fixed rate since the last readout from yesterday.

 ___